 I've heard about the no-mow May campaign and agree that there will be unintended consequences:

-In May, there are many other plants in bloom and the flowers in the lawn will not provide much additional food resources.
-Clover will flower anyway with mowing.
-Dandelion will too.
+- In May, there are many other plants in bloom and the flowers in the lawn will not provide any additional food resources for pollinators.
+Clover and dandelion flower even with a consistently mowed lawn.

 Overall, I can't recommend the no-mow May approach.